Deploy to the Decentralized Web with IPFS

 00:39:22 - Anthony Campolo

 All right, let me start messing around with these a little bit.
-So do the.
 Let's see, which one should we do first?
 Do the cat command that we were doing before.
-So just go up through your old.
-Your old.
+Just go up through your old commands.

 00:39:36 - Ben Myers